7 Useful Ways To Use Anise Seed Oil

 Mosquitoes, flies and other bugs all cannot tolerate anise essential oil.
 You don't need much for it to be effective and to keep yourself from getting a multitude of bug bites.
 Pick up some of this essential oil and ensure that you and those you care about don't get excessively bitten by pests this year.

 It was just mentioned above that anise essential oil is effective at keeping bugs away.
-But, it is also effective at getting rid of worms in the intestine.
+But know that it is also effective at getting rid of worms in the intestine.
 It is important to note, however, that this is not something that is done often.

 If kids are suffering from intestinal worms, this essential oil can help.
-It is usually children that come down with this condition.
+Moreover, it is usually children that come down with this condition.
 Anise essential oil does not have any adverse side effects and therefore is a great way to treat the problem.

 Anise leaves can be used in a variety of recipes.
 Anise is also popular in mouthwash.
 Anise leaves smell great and are very flavorful in a variety of dishes.
 Anise oil is also excellent in different foods, drinks, and teas.
 It tastes good, and it also provides many benefits at the same time.

 It is not uncommon to find anise in herbal drinks and teas.
 If you feel nauseous, have stomach pain or are suffering from a migraine, these drinks will help you.
 Also, if you need to freshen your breath, anise is a great option.
 Finally, anise seeds are a source of iron.